Building 35 a first stop for many

 To access building 35, off-post visitors will take State Highway 21 to the Main Gate entrance and should make a right turn into the parking lot located just before the gate checkpoints.

-Visitor Control Operations is a section of the Directorate of Emergency Services – Physical Security Division that issues visitor passes.
-Each adult occupant of a vehicle who does not have a valid military ID card or Common Access Card (CAC) or is not enrolled in RapidGate and carrying the required identification must have a valid photo ID and will be cleared through National Crime Information Center Interstate Identification Index (NCIC-III).
+The Visitor Control Center is a section of the Directorate of Emergency Services – Physical Security Division that issues visitor passes.
+Each adult occupant of a vehicle who does not have a valid military ID card or Common Access Card (CAC) must have a valid photo ID and will be cleared through National Crime Information Center Interstate Identification Index (NCIC-III).

-Visitor Control Operations is open weekdays, excluding federal holidays.
+The Visitor Control Center is open weekdays, excluding federal holidays.
 After regular operation hours, visitors can be issued a pass at the Main Gate or Gate 20.
 Personnel also can provide directions to on-post locations.

 ID Card Section

-Fort McCoy's Personnel Services Branch ID Card/Defense Enrollment Eligibility Reporting System (DEERS) Section is open from 7:30 a.m. to 3:30 p.m.
+The section is open 8 a.m. to 3 p.m.
 Monday through Friday, excluding federal holidays.
 The office also may be closed at other times due to computer network issues or other work-related requirements.

 Prior to any visit, customers should call 608-388-4563 to verify the ID Section is operational, as well as to verify which documents will be required to get an ID card or make any changes to DEERS.

-The office can issue ID cards for members of all branches of service — active- or reserve-component, retirees, and dependents — as well as Department of Defense civilian employees and contractors.
 Two valid forms of identification, one of which must contain a photo, are required for issuance of an ID card.
 Examples of valid identification are: a military/civilian/contractor/dependent ID card, a driver's license, a state-issued identification card, a Social Security card, a birth certificate, or a passport.
-A full list of acceptable forms of identification can be found online at http://cac.mil/docs/List_of_Acceptable_Documents.pdf or through the Fort McCoy DEERS office.
+A full list of acceptable forms of identification can be found online at https://www.cac.mil/Portals/53/List_of_Acceptable_Documents.pdf?ver=2019-08-20-130159-397 or through the Fort McCoy DEERS office.

 Dependents obtaining ID cards must be accompanied by his/her sponsor, or a valid power-of-attorney document must be supplied.
-The sponsor also may sign a Department of Defense Form 1172-2 (Application for Identification Card/DEERS Enrollment) in advance, either in person at the office or online with a CAC at the RAPIDS Self Service website (https://www.dmdc.osd.mil/self_service ) after creating an account.
+The sponsor also may sign a Department of Defense Form 1172-2 (Application for Identification Card/DEERS Enrollment) in advance, either in person at the office or online with a CAC at the RAPIDS Self Service website (https://www.dmdc.osd.mil/self_service).
 Military dependents who are age 18 or older need two unexpired forms of ID to receive a new ID card.

 Active-duty service members and service members reaching retirement age also must have orders/contracts with them when obtaining ID cards.